Skip to main content

 Right to grievance redressal

-Data fiduciaries must provide individuals with an accessible grievance redressal mechanism to resolve issues related to data fiduciaries’ obligations or enforcement of data principal rights.
+Data fiduciaries must provide individuals with an accessible grievance redressal mechanism to resolve issues related to data fiduciaries’ obligations or the enforcement of data principal rights.
 An individual can approach the Data Protection Board only if their grievance remains unsolved through this mechanism.

 Right to nominate